Economy of Italy

-In the post-World War II period, Italy saw a transformation from an agricultural based economy which had been severely affected by the consequences of the World Wars, into one of the world's most advanced nations, and a leading country in world trade and exports.
+In the post-World War II period, Italy saw a transformation from an agricultural-based economy which had been severely affected by the consequences of the World Wars, into one of the world's most advanced nations, and a leading country in world trade and exports.
 According to the Human Development Index, the country enjoys a very high standard of living.
 According to The Economist, Italy has the world's 8th highest quality of life.
 Italy owns the world's third-largest gold reserve, and is the third-largest net contributor to the budget of the European Union.
 Furthermore, the advanced country private wealth is one of the largest in the world.
 In terms of private wealth, Italy ranks second, after Hong Kong, in private wealth to GDP ratio.
+Among OECD members, Italy has a highly efficient and strong social security system, which comprises roughly 24.4% of GDP.

-Italy is the world's seventh-largest manufacturing country, characterised by a smaller number of global multinational corporations than other economies of comparable size and many dynamic small and medium-sized enterprises, notoriously clustered in several industrial districts, which are the backbone of the Italian industry.
+Italy is the world's seventh-largest manufacturing country, characterised by a smaller number of global multinational corporations than other economies of comparable size and many dynamic small and medium-sized enterprises, notoriously clustered in several industrial districts, which are the backbone of the Italian economy.
 Italy is a large manufacturer and exporter of a significant variety of products.
 Its products include machinery, vehicles, pharmaceuticals, furniture, food and clothing.
-Italy has therefore a significant trade surplus.
+Italy has a significant trade surplus.
 The country is also well known for its influential and innovative business economic sector, an industrious and competitive agricultural sector (Italy is the world's largest wine producer), and manufacturers of creatively designed, high-quality products: including automobiles, ships, home appliances, and designer clothing.
-Italy is the largest hub for luxury goods in Europe and the third luxury hub globally.
-The Italian manufacturing sector is capable of facing the competition from China and other emerging Asian economies based on lower labour costs, with higher quality products.
+Italy is the largest hub for luxury goods in Europe and the third-largest luxury hub globally.
 Italy has a strong cooperative sector, with the largest share of the population (4.5%) employed by a cooperative in the EU.